CHAIR'S CORPORATE GOVERNANCE STATEMENT

 Terms of Reference for each of the Committees can be found here:

-The Board keeps in mind the proportions of direct, nominee and institutional shareholders, and distributes communications accordingly.
+The Company keeps in mind the proportions of direct, nominee and institutional shareholders, and distributes communications accordingly.

 The latest corporate documents (including Annual Reports and Notices of AGMs) can be found on the Company’s website.

-Investors also will have access to the latest information about the Group which is set out on the Company’s website at www.haydale.com.
-The Company uses electronic communications with shareholders, where possible, in order to maximise efficiency.
+Investors also have access to the latest information about the Group which is set out on the Company’s website at www.haydale.com.
+The Company uses electronic communications with shareholders, where possible, to maximise efficiency.

-A summary of the work carried out by the Audit and Nomination committees during the year is set out in section 9 above.
-The Directors’ Remuneration Report is in the Company's Annual Report.
+A summary of the work carried out by the Board Committees during the year is set out under Principle 9 above.
+The Directors’ Remuneration Report is on pages 22 to 23 of the Annual Report.